What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 And there's a couple of them, the Davos, the Bilderberg, and a few others.

-And so now they're like, yeah, we are meeting in secret, or but now it's not secret anymore.
+And so now they're like, yeah, we are meeting in secret, but now it's not secret anymore.

-Now we're telling you what we're doing, and we're actually advertising it because we're getting together in conclaves and discussing in secret and setting priorities for the next year for you, for your benefit, because we're good people.
+Now we're telling you what we're doing and we're actually advertising it because we're getting together in conclaves and discussing in secret and setting priorities for the next year for you, for your benefit, because we're good people.

 That's the strategy they're going with now.

-And so he, Klaus Schwab has been head of the World Economic Forum, head of the Davos group, and the World Economic Forum is this one.
+And so he, Klaus Schwab, has been head of the World Economic Forum, head of the Davos group.

-And you can call it agenda, uh, it was originally agenda 20, wait, gender agenda 20, agenda 2030 from the U, Agenda 21.
+It was originally agenda 20, wait, Agenda 20, Agenda 2030 from the U. Agenda 21.

-It's been revealed that you know, I think the Dutch prime minister posted his letter from the World Economic Forum.
+It's been revealed that, you know, I think the Dutch prime minister posted his letter from the World Economic Forum.

-So essentially, what their plan is, I mean, you can get way down the line, but what they want to do now and what they're implementing now is what they call stake uh stakeholder capitalism.
+So essentially, what their plan is, I mean, you can get way down the line, but what they want to do now and what they're implementing now is what they call stakeholder capitalism.

-Now the most important thing for your business is to serve certain social and economic and environmental goals.
+So instead of shareholder capitalism, where you're trying to make the most money with your business, now the most important thing for your business is to serve certain social and economic and environmental goals.

-So they have the ESG score, and this is like the social credit score for corporations, and that's how corporations will be graded now, not by how much money they make, but by how much they provide to the service of the greater narrative.
+And that's how corporations will be graded now, not by how much money they make, but by how much they provide to the service of the greater narrative.

 ESG is environmental, social, and governance scores.